jonaspleyer/cellular_raza/cellular_raza-homepage/content/guides/getting-started.md

 weight: 10
 ---

-## From a Template
+## Using a Template
 We provide two slightly different templates to quickly get started with running your first simulation.
 The first template is purely written in Rust while the second provides bindings to Python.
 Their usage is slightly different.
 We advise users who quickly want to develop new models to opt for the first alternative.
 If you are interested in integrating an existing setup into your Python code, choose the second alternative.

-### Standalone Binary
+### Cell Sorting in 2D

 ## From Scratch